carbon-language/carbon-lang/lldb/docs/resources/reproducers.rst

    directory.
 These tests serve as integration and regression tests for the reproducers infrastructure, as well as doing some sanity checking for basic debugger functionality.
+ - The API and shell tests can be run against a replayed reproducer.
+The ``check-lldb-reproducers`` target will run the API and shell test suite
+   twice: first running the test normally while capturing a reproducer and then a second time using the replayed session as the test input.
+For the shell tests this use a little shim (``lldb-repro``) that uses the arguments and current working directory to transparently generate or replay a reproducer.
+   For the API tests an extra argument with the reproducer path is passed to ``dotest.py`` which initializes the debugger in the appropriate mode.
- - The shell tests can be run against a reproducer replay.
-The ``check-lldb-repro`` target will run the shell test suite twice.
-First it runs the test suite and captures a reproducer for every lldb invocation and saves it to a known location based off lldb's arguments and  working directory.
-Then it runs the test suite again, this time replaying the reproducers.
-Certain tests do not fit this paradigm (for example test that check the output of the binary being debugged) and are skipped by marking them as unsupported by adding ``UNSUPPORTED: lldb-repro`` to the top of the test.
+   Certain tests do not fit this paradigm (for example test that check the output of the binary being debugged) and are skipped by marking them as unsupported by adding ``UNSUPPORTED: lldb-repro`` to the top of the shell test or adding the ``skipIfReproducer`` decorator for the API tests.

 Additional testing is possible: